 “Teach Me Tonight” … “The Nearness of You” … “I Can’t Give You Anything But Love” … “Pennies From Heaven” …the 13 classic pieces on Deborah Silver’s critically acclaimed #1 album The Gold Standards are Great American Songbook tunes we’ve all probably heard a million times each—yet somehow the charm, charisma and unique storytelling spirit she brings to these fresh imaginings makes them sound like we’re opening our hearts to them for the first time.
 The beautifully rendered collection is an out of the box smash, entering at #1 on Billboard’s Traditional Jazz Albums chart, #1 on Billboard’s Heatseeker Album Chart, #2 on Billboard’s Jazz Album Chart and at #10 on Billboard’s Independent Album Chart.
 Not only did it stay on the charts for three weeks, but it also hit the Billboard Top 200.

-Testament to the emotional power of her voice, her dynamic and diverse performance history, Deborah launches her commercial recording career in the company of numerous legendary Grammy winners—including producer and vocalist Steve Tyrell (Rob Stewart, Diana Ross, Ray Charles, Bette Midler, Stevie Wonder, who helmed the project with Jon Allen), arranger Alan Broadbent (who won his fruits Grammy for Natalie Cole’s Unforgettable) and two time Grammy winning vocalist Jack Jones, who duets with her on “I’ve Got a Crush on You.”
+Testament to the emotional power of her voice, her dynamic and diverse performance history, Deborah launches her commercial recording career in the company of numerous legendary Grammy winners—including producer and vocalist Steve Tyrell (Rob Stewart, Diana Ross, Ray Charles, Bette Midler, Stevie Wonder, who helmed the project with Jon Allen), arranger Alan Broadbent (who won his first Grammy for Natalie Cole’s Unforgettable) and two-time Grammy winning vocalist Jack Jones, who duets with her on “I’ve Got a Crush on You.”
 Another song, “The Glory of Love,” features multi-platinum jazz singer and Tony Award nominee Ann Hampton Callaway.

 “My goal in recording The Gold Standards was simple: to make an album people would enjoy listening to whether they’re relaxing at home or enjoying a romantic evening with the person they love,” says Deborah.
 Prior to the album’s release, LegendsRadio.com and The Society for the Preservation of the Great American Songbook awarded Deborah Silver the Legend to Be Award for Album of the Year by a newcomer.